pietrocagnasso/fedgloss/README.md

 GIFs comparing FedGloSS's loss landscape (net) against those of two well-known methods (solid), FedAVG on the left and FedSAM on the right.
 ResNet18 trained on CIFAR10 ($\alpha = 0.05$).

 ## Algorithm
 **FedGloSS** proposes to apply SAM on the server side, while promoting consistency between local and global models by applying Alternating Direction Method of Multipliers (ADMM).
-Here, is the Algorithm that sumarizes the FedGloSS showing an example with both SAM and SGD (achievable by setting $\rho_l = 0$) on the client.
+The following algorithm summarizes FedGloSS, distinguishing between the use of SAM and SGD (achievable by setting $\rho_l = 0$) on the client side.

 <p align="center">
   <img src="algorithm.png" alt="Algorithm summarizing FedGloSS", width="830px">